openwallet-foundation-labs/identity-credential/README.md

 gradle appengineDeploy
 ```

 This command will create a link to a live website.
-Navigate to the file identity-credential/wwwverifier/src/main/java/com/google/sps/servlet/ServletConsts.java, and replace the the field WEBSITE_URL with your website URL.
+Navigate to the file identity-credential/wwwverifier/src/main/java/com/google/sps/servlet/ServletConsts.java, and replace the field WEBSITE_URL with your website URL.

 ## Reference Applications